civicrm/civicrm-setup/docs/new-plugin.md

 Notice a pattern?

-* The files under `plugins/checkRequirements` are all pre-installation checks which listen to the `civi.setup.checkRequirements` event.
+* The files under `plugins/checkRequirements` are all plugins which listen to the `civi.setup.checkRequirements` event.
-* The files under `plugins/installDatabase` are installation steps which listen to the `civi.setup.installDatabase` event.
+* The files under `plugins/installDatabase` are all plugins which listen to the `civi.setup.installDatabase` event.

 Most plugins only handle one event, so it's a convenient way to organize them.
 However, this is just a *convention*.
-It's entirely legitimate for a plugin to listen to multiple events .
+It's entirely legitimate for a plugin to listen to multiple events.
 For example:

-* `common/LogEvents` listens to many events.
+* `common/LogEvents.civi-setup.php` listens to many events.
 * `blocks/*` define visible blocks for the built-in web UI.
-Many of these listen to a 2-3 events.
+Many of these listen to 2-3 events.

 Tips:

-* Do whatever is best (on the whole) for improving concept/coupling/cohesion.
+* If you write a new plugin, should it handle one event or multiple?
+Do whatever is best (on the whole) for improving the concept/coupling/cohesion.
 This *usually* means writing a small/narrow plugin, but it doesn't necessarily.
 * Browsing the folders provides a high-level skim.
-However, for detailed inspection or debugging, use `cv core:install --debug-event`.
+Try to respect this in framing new plugins, but don't assume that it's perfect.
+For detailed inspection or debugging, use `cv core:install --debug-event`.